 Vitamin B12 is a water-soluble nutrient that’s required for many crucial processes in your body.

-The ideal dose of vitamin B12 varies based on your gender, age and reasons for taking it.
+The ideal dose of vitamin B12 varies based on your sex, age, and reasons for taking it.

-This article examines the scientific evidence behind recommended dosages for B12 for different people and uses.
+This article examines the evidence behind the recommended dosages for B12 for different people and uses.

 Vitamin B12 is an essential nutrient that plays a critical role in several of your body’s processes.

-It’s necessary for proper red blood cell production, DNA formation, nerve function and metabolism (1).
+It’s necessary for proper red blood cell production, DNA formation, nerve function, and metabolism (

-If you’re at risk of deficiency in this critical nutrient, taking a supplement may help you meet your needs.
+If you’re at risk of deficiency, taking a supplement may help you meet your needs.